dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 known as a _primitive_ type pattern.
-The idea is that a type patterns construct is a constraint on types (some types match and others do not), and when it matches it will bind each type variable introduced by a primitive type patterns to a value.
+The idea is that a type patterns construct is a constraint on types (some types match and others do not), and when it matches it will bind each type variable introduced by a primitive type pattern to a value.
 For instance `List<num>` will match `List<var X>` and bind `X` to `num`.*

 ## Static Analysis